Dark Age (a pragmatic warning)

 - For example, compare the culture of Jesus' time with these earlier events in Greece:

-correct heliocentric model of our solar system 250 years before the birth of Jesus.
+introduced the correct heliocentric model of our solar system 250 years before the birth of

 - So why did Greek culture not prevail?

-foreign attacks until Sparta went to war against Athens then won.
-From that time on, neither was able to offer
+attacks until Sparta went to war against Athens then won.
+From that time on, neither was able to

 - I think about this whenever I hear dogmatic religious American conservatives criticizing pragmatic